JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-restful.md

 2. Click **GENERATE** at the bottom of the screen.
 Spring Initializr will generate the project with the specified settings.
 The download starts automatically.

-3. Unpack the **.zip** file and open in the IntelliJ IDEA.
+3. Unpack the **.zip** file and open it in the IntelliJ IDEA.

    The project has the following structure:
    ![The Spring Boot project structure](spring-boot-project-structure.png)

-   Under the `main/kotlin` folder there are packages and classes that belong to the application.
+    There are packages and classes under the `main/kotlin` folder that belong to the application.
 The entry point to the application is the `main()` method of the `DemoApplication.kt` file.

 ## Explore the project build file